trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

    </td>
    <td><em>Password and 2FA only - This is usually the best option if you remember your username/email address as this will work on any computer whether your username is remembered or not.
 This method does not include URL in case you are prompted for a password.</em>
 {% include image.html file="image60.png" max-width="395"%}
-<em>Username Remembered w/URL - If you use your device mostly on a computer where you username is remembered this is a good option.</em>
+<em>Username Remembered w/URL - If you use your device mostly on a computer where you username is remembered this is a good option.
+If you use this configuration on a computer where username is not remembered then you must output of the login information into notepad and paste into login fields.</em>
 {% include image.html file="image61.png" max-width="395" %}
    </td>
   </tr>